-Students preparing to teach academic subjects in the secondary schools or special subjects in the elementary and secondary schools should have courses in methods and materials in each of the three fields in which they are preparing to teach.
-Such courses are counted as a part of the certificate requirements in education.
+Students preparing to teach academic subjects in the secondary schools or special subjects in the elementary and secondary schools must have courses in methods and materials in the fields in which they are preparing to teach.
+Such courses are often counted as a part of the certificate requirements in education.